 Looming large over Royal Festival Hall are the 7,866 pipes of our magnificent organ, an impressive sight that can fill the air with the sounds of birds and cathedrals, funfairs and thunderstorms.

 Our International Organ Series invites you to encounter its breathtaking sound with the guidance of the finest performers from around the world.

-In 2020, choose from series highlights including Gerard Brooks performing a selection of popular organ music, from Charles Ives’ variations on the British National Anthem to Widor’s much-loved Symphony No.5, Carol Williams making her Royal Festival Hall debut with a jazz-infused programme of works music by Hendrix, Giles Swayne and Ethel Smith, and Thomas Trotter with a shimmering programme contrasting works by Mendelssohn and Bach.
+In 2019/20, Carol Williams makes her Royal Festival Hall debut with a jazz-infused programme of works music by Hendrix, Giles Swayne and Ethel Smith; and Thomas Trotter performs a shimmering programme contrasting works by Mendelssohn and Bach.

 Book multiple International Organ Series events in the same transaction to receive a discount.

 And not just for our Classical Season 2020/21.
 As a Member, get the first chance to book for every one of our events – and you won't have to pay booking fees.

 Try changing the date selection, or other filters and searching again